Big-Man-Dev/Writing-An-Interpreter-In-Go/README.md

 	return nil
 }
 ```
 And that's it.
-We now have all the pieces together for our Monkey programming language!
+We now have all of the pieces together for our Monkey programming language!